-- Provide positive role models by consistently modelling respectful language, behaviours, attitudes and values - Use positive behavioural interventions, recognition strategies and rapport with students to foster, maintain and recognise appropriate behaviour. - Provide and implement quality teaching and learning practices to promote effective instruction and enhance student learning. - Implement positive support and reinforcement systems.
+- Provide positive role models by consistently modelling respectful language, behaviours, attitudes and values. - Use positive behavioural interventions, recognition strategies and rapport with students to foster, maintain and recognise appropriate behaviour. - Provide and implement quality teaching and learning practices to promote effective instruction and enhance student learning. - Implement positive support and reinforcement systems.
 For example: social skills program, Kindergarten/Year 5-6 buddies, transition to high school programs, Footy finals, Yulunga Games day. - Include parents/caregivers in promoting and reinforcing positive behaviours, values and attitudes. - Provide opportunities for the SRC to take on leadership roles within the school and interact positively with their peers. - Communicate effectively and sensitively with respect to individual differences, gender and cultural background. - Recognise, encourage and reinforce acceptable behaviours at appropriate occasions.
-For example: school assemblies, performances, playground and excursions. - Actively encourage students to respect and value their personal dignity and worth as well as personal dignity and worth of others. - Develop and implement individual management plans (if and when required) that promote selfdiscipline, communication and problem solving skills - Actively reinforce student behaviour and expectations on a daily basis. - Speak to students in a calm and respectful and manner. - Rigorously and consistently implement policies such as the Department's Anti-Racism Policy and School's Anti-Bullying Plan that directly support the Student Welfare and Discipline policy.
+For example: school assemblies, performances, playground and excursions. - Actively encourage students to respect and value their personal dignity and worth as well as personal dignity and worth of others. - Develop and implement individual management plans (if and when required) that promote selfdiscipline, communication and problem-solving skills. - Actively reinforce student behaviour and expectations on a daily basis. - Speak to students in a calm and respectful manner. - Rigorously and consistently implement policies such as the Department's Anti-Racism Policy and School's Anti-Bullying Plan that directly support the Student Welfare and Discipline Policy.

-At the commencement of 2018 a whole school social skills and Anti Bullying program will be undertaken to set the scene for the school culture we want to foster at Woonona Public School.
-We will also be implementing units of work to teach children about the Qualities of a Learner.
+At the commencement of each year, a whole school social skills and Anti Bullying program will be undertaken to set the scene for the school culture we want to foster at Woonona Public School.

-These will be planned and implemented by the whole school and will set the scene for the new year of learning.
 The social skills program will be introduced during the first two weeks of the term and then a weekly focus will run throughout the year.
-Teachers will reinforce these in class and they will be promoted across the whole school and in a variety of platforms.
-The Anti Bullying program will occur daily during the first two weeks of term and will provide a foundation of skills and knowledge that will be built upon throughout the year and through stage based PD/H/PE units.
-Each stage will be involved with a two-week unit of work introducing the students to dispositions and qualities of a learner.
-These will then be incorporated into the school learning culture and everyday routines.
+Teachers will reinforce these in class, and they will be promoted across the whole school and in a variety of platforms.
+The Anti Bullying program will occur daily during the first two weeks of term and will provide a foundation of skills and knowledge that will be built upon throughout the year and through stage-based PD/H/PE units.